RabbITCybErSeC/BaconC2/README.md

 Bacon is a small C2 framework, which aims to support stealthy communication techniques.

+**Note:** This repository is intended as a learning and research platform.
+Use responsibly and only on systems where you have explicit permission to test.

 ## Why?

 BaconC2 was created as a learning platform to experiment with advanced C2 techniques, focusing on stealth, security, and flexibility.
 It aims to simulate real-world C2 scenarios while providing a foundation for research into malware development and network pivoting.